-The main reason for household non-response was refusal (9% of the eligible sample in Wave 2).
-Among the newly generated households, difficulties in obtaining forwarding addresses for those who moved also contributed to the non-response rate.
+The main reason for household non-response was refusal (ranging from 9 per cent of the eligible sample in Wave 2 to 6 per cent in Wave 4).
+Among the newly-generated households, difficulties in obtaining forwarding addresses for those who moved also contributed to the non-response rate.